leandroviajando/algorithms-and-data-structures/data_structures/NOTES.md

 To check that a transaction is recorded in a block, we saw that we need to send the whole chain of transactions inside the block and compute the whole chain of hashes.
 Thus, it requires $O(n)$ time for $n$ transactions in a block.

 *A Merkle tree is a binary tree that makes it possible to reduce this time to* $O(\log n)$.

+## Binary Search Trees

+Motivation: Need a data structure for *local search*

+**Search tree property:** X's key is larger than the key of any descendent of its left child, and smaller than the key of any descendent of its right child.

+Optimally, we want a **(perfectly) balanced tree**, i.e. one where the left and right subtrees have approximately the same size.

+### AVL Trees

+Motivation: Want to maintain tree balance

+**AVL property:** For all nodes $N$, $\lvert N.Left.Height - N.Right.Height \rvert \leq 1$

+Question: Suppose we enforce the AVL property only for the root of the tree, but not for all the nodes.
+Can such a tree be unbalanced?
+Yes.
+Such a tree could have height $n/2$ where $n$ is the number of nodes: two chains of length $n/2$ having root as the only common node form such a tree.

+If you can maintain the AVL property, you can perform all operations (incl. rebalancing operations themselves) in $O(\log(n))$ time.

+#### Split and Merge

+Another useful feature of binary search trees is the ability to recombine them in interesting ways:

+- `Merge` combines two binary search trees into a single one.
+- `Split` breaks one binary search tree into two.

+`AVLMergeWithRoot` maintains balance and runs in $O(h_{max}) = O(\log(n))$.

+Question: Can the `Insert` operation be implemented given only Split and Merge operations?
+Yes.
+First create a new tree with a single key - the key to be inserted.
+Then split the current tree by this key.
+Then merge the left splitted part with the new tree.
+Then merge the result with the right splitted part.

+Question: Can the `Delete` operation be implemented given only Split and Merge operations?
+Yes.
+Suppose we are deleting key $x$.
+Split the key twice: one split such that all the keys $\lt x$ go to the left, and all the keys $\geq x$ go to the right.
+Then split the right part of the first split such that all the keys $\leq x$ go to the left and all the keys $gt x$ go to the right.
+Then merge the left part of the first split and the right part of the second split - thus leaving out the node with key $x$.

+### Splay Trees

+Idea: Want common nodes near root in order to make search for those faster (than $O(\log(n))$).

+The `Splay` operation can be used to rebalance a search tree to this end, i.e. to bring each query node to the root.

+The amortised cost of doing $O(D)$ work and then splaying a node of depth $D$ is $O(\log(n))$ where $n$ is the total number of nodes.

+Consider a a node at depth $D$.
+Then

+- $O(D)$ time to find $N$.
+- Splay N.
+- Amortised cost $O(\log(n))$.

+You pay for the work of finding $N$ by splaying to rebalance the tree.

+In summary, splay trees perform all operations simply in $O(\log(n))$ amortised time.

+Question: What will happen if you forget to splay the last accessed vertex in the implementation of `Find` in case the key was not found in the splay tree?

+The tree will still work but be [slow](https://www.cs.usfca.edu/~galles/visualization/SplayTree.html) on some sequences of operations.

+Question: What will happen if you splay the node with the smallest key in a splay tree?
+The root of the new tree won't have a left child.
+The node with the smallest key will become the root after splaying, and it cannot have a left child because the key of the left child must be smaller than the key of its parent.

+Question: What will happen if you select a node `N`, splay its predecessor `P` (the node with the largest key smaller than the key of `N`), then splay the node `N` itself? `N` will be the root, `P` will be the left child of the root, `P` won't have a right child.

+After the first splay, `P` will become the root.
+After the second splay, `N` will become the root, and `P` will become its child, and it will be on the left, because its key is smaller. `P` won't have a right child, because a right child of `P` must have key bigger than the key of `P`, and also it must have key smaller than the key of `N` (because it is now in the left subtree of `N`), but it can't happen, because `P` is the predecessor of `N`, so there are no keys between the key of `P` and the key of `N`.